igraph/rigraph_revdep_checks/problems.md

 ```

 ## gRbase (1.7-0.1)
-Maintainer: S�ren H�jsgaard <sorenh@math.aau.dk>
+Maintainer: Søren Højsgaard <sorenh@math.aau.dk>

 ```
 checking package dependencies ...
 ERROR
-Packages required but not available: ‘RBGL’ ‘graph’ ‘RcppEigen’
+Packages required but not available: âRBGLâ âgraphâ âRcppEigenâ

-Package suggested but not available: ‘Rgraphviz’
+Package suggested but not available: âRgraphvizâ

 The suggested packages are required for a complete check.
 Checking can be attempted without them by setting the environment variable _R_CHECK_FORCE_SUGGESTS_ to a false value.

-See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’ manual.
+See section âThe DESCRIPTION fileâ in the âWriting R Extensionsâ manual.
 Status: 1 ERROR
 ```

 ## gRim (0.1-17)
-Maintainer: S�ren H�jsgaard <sorenh@math.aau.dk>
+Maintainer: Søren Højsgaard <sorenh@math.aau.dk>

 ```
 checking package dependencies ...
 ERROR
-Package suggested but not available: ‘Rgraphviz’
+Package suggested but not available: âRgraphvizâ

 The suggested packages are required for a complete check.
 Checking can be attempted without them by setting the environment variable _R_CHECK_FORCE_SUGGESTS_ to a false value.

-See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’ manual.
+See section âThe DESCRIPTION fileâ in the âWriting R Extensionsâ manual.
 Status: 1 ERROR
 ```